What is ABA Therapy?

 ABA is a form of therapy that aims to improve specific behaviors in patients.
 These behaviors can include social skills, communication, academics, and adaptive learning skills such as fine motor dexterity and domestic capability.
 ABA is primarily used to treat autism, but it is also effective for children and adults with psychological disorders in a variety of settings, including schools, workplaces, homes, and clinics.
 Studies have shown that consistent ABA can significantly improve behaviors and skills and decrease the need for special services.

-ABA Therapy was developed by psychologist Ole Ivar Lovaas in the 1960s.
-Before ABA Therapy was developed, Lovaas began his work in the 1950s using the Freudian approach to individuals that engaged in self-injury.
+ABA Therapy was developed by psychologist 🔗Ole Ivar Lovaas in the 1960s.
+Before ABA Therapy was developed, Lovaas began his work in the 1950s using the Freudian approach to individuals who engaged in self-injury.
 ABA therapists historically used electric shock therapy to punish autistic patients for self-injurious behavior and rewarded them with love and hugs when they were not displaying this behavior.

 The past use of electric shock therapy on individuals with intellectual disabilities is controversial, but its effectiveness in changing behavior could not be denied.
 At the time, this was considered cutting-edge work and it changed the direction of treatment.
 In 1960, Lovaas made a shift from working on individuals using a Freudian theory-based practice to one that is based solely on empirical evaluation and reliable data creating what is now known as Applied Behavior Analysis (ABA) Therapy.